lucashaley/lucashaley.github.io/_posts/2022-10-12-turf-classes-and-accessibility.md

 There is clearly nothing I could do about the relative speeds of players.
 Runners gonna run.
 But here is where I could lean on the RTS genre conventions to help out -- player "classes".
 When joining a game, each player selects a class, that provides certain abilities and restrictions.
 For the first pass, I included:

 *   Scout.
 This class has the most markers to place, and can place them without a long delay.
 But each marker doesn't last very long.

 *   Tank.
 With the fewest markers to place, and the longest placement time, this class shines as those markers last the longest.

 *   Commander.
 Fewer markers, and quite a long placement time.
 But the Commander also has the extra ability to see the opposing team players' locations at all times -- other classes can only see opposing team players' locations when they are in friendly territory.

 ![](/uploads/screen-shot-2022-10-11-at-5-54-26-pm.png)

 Hopefully you can see how these classes and extra abilities help soften the imbalance from physical advantages.
 Further classes will include:

 *   Ghost.
 The mirror to the Commander -- remains invisible at all times.

 *   Leech.
 Few markers of their own to place, but can "drain" enemy markers and take them over.

 *   Drone.
 Not sure what to call this one, but this class would effectively allow a player to participate without physically moving.
 Instead, they would send a virtual "drone" to specific locations to place markers.
 But if that drone gets caught in enemy territory, it's lost.
+I think the intention behind this class is to allow participation from players who may not be as mobile as others, and can virtually participate.

 ### System UI

 It was also important to me to use system UI as much as possible.
 That way I could get the most built-in support for voice commands and other accessibility features.
 Visually, I'm trying to keep the UI clean, with high contrast, and large, easily readable text.
 Because for this game, I can.
 So that's good.